-815 million people, mostly children, do not have enough food.
-In spite of the progress made in the last 15 years there is still a lot to be done.
+811 million people, mostly children, do not have enough food.
+In spite of the progress made over the last decades, the road to end global hunger is still long.

 The causes of hunger in the world are far more complex than people normally think.
 Behind the shortage of food there are factors related to economic development, health services and social development; to the lack of roads and infrastructures; to climate change, extreme weather phenomena and natural calamities; to conflicts and gender discrimination.

-The lack of access to adequate quantities of nutritional food – which is at the base of the malnutrition which 11% of the population suffers – takes away the strength needed to work and to lead an active and healthy life.
+The lack of access to adequate quantities of nutritional food – which is at the base of the malnutrition which 9.9% of the population suffers (FAO, IFAD, UNICEF, WFP, WHO, 2021) – takes away the strength needed to work and to lead an active and healthy life.

 Cesvi has been fighting against hunger in the world for years, with development projects in the southern hemisphere – based on an integrated approach to the problem – and awareness campaigns in the Northern hemisphere.

 To meet these objectives it is essential to also work on strengthening the role of women as the reference point in families and as a motor for change in developing countries.
-It is estimated that if women had equal access to resources as do men the number of people going hungry in the world would drop by at least 150 million.
+It is estimated that if women had equal access to resources as do men the number of people going hungry in the world would drop by at least 150 million (FAO, 2021).